camunda-community-hub/camunda-8-connector-calendaradvance/README.md

 * a ZonedDateTime contains a time zone. it is something like `2026-01-16T15:34:00Z` (UTC) or `2026-01-16T09:15:00-05:00` (New York)
 * the Business Calendar may be defined in a timezone, or not

-THere is two different situation
+There is two different situation
 * No time zone are involved.
 From a Start date at `09:15`, and a duration of 2 hours, a business calendar `09:00-18:00`, the result should be `11:15`
 * Time zone is involved in the input AND in the business Calendar.
-When the business Calendar is provided for California : `09:00-18:00`.
-The result is now `11:00` California time, i.e. `14:00` New York.
+The Input Time zone is necessary (example, Start date `09:15 New York`) and the time zone on the Business Calendar (`Los Angeles` calendar).
+  `09:15 New York` means `06:15 Los Angeles`.
+For the two-hour duration, the slot is `09:00 to 11:00 Los Angeles`.
+The result is `11:00 Los Angeles`, i.e., ` 14:00 New York.`

 **Time Zone in Input, Business Calendar Time Zone**
 To enable the time zone calculation, both inout and business calendar must reference a time zone.